nickrussler/highslide-4-wordpress-reloaded/readme.txt

 5. choose many styles or set your own in Advanced

 == Changelog ==

+= 1.26 =
+* Switched to YUI compressor 2.4.7
+* Fixed CSS gray Transition Bug reported by Kiri
+* Several minor cleanups
+* Removed Coral CDN due to the fact that it isnt working anymore.
+Please fill in my Poll ( http://poll.fm/3h8kk ) if you are used this option before!
+* Tested with WP 3.3.1
+* Added JSMin by Douglas Crockford to keep a small footprint of the embeded HS config (can be disabled in settings)

 = 1.25 =
 * Small fixes for WP 3.3: